 Ohio Teen Driving Laws

-Ohio recognizes how frequently high school driver accidents occur, and has therefore implemented a number of laws to keep teens safe behind the wheel.
-A new law was put into effect in 2015 that states probationary drivers under age 18 will need to adhere to certain restrictions the first year after receiving their license.
-These restrictions include:
+Ohio recognizes how frequently high school driver accidents occur and implemented laws to keep teens safe.
+Probationary drivers under 18 must adhere to certain restrictions the first year after receiving their license.

 - No driving between midnight and 6 a.m. unless there is a parent or guardian in the vehicle.